 As with the other pie crust recipes in this blog (basic pie crust and Italian pie dough) the mixing method is pretty similar.

-Add the ice water a little at a time, and mix with a fork.
+- Add ice water, a little at a time, and stir with a fork.
 The mixture will be crumbly at first until the flour is moistened.

-Transfer the shaggy mass to a clean counter and work it with both hands until it comes together.
+- Transfer the shaggy mass to a clean counter and work it with both hands until it comes together.
 Fold it onto itself and try not to overwork it.
-No need to knead it.
+Don't knead it as you would bread.

 Make a flat disc.
 The dough must not crumble apart.
 If it doesn't come together, it needs more liquid.